indeedeng/starfish/README.md

 This tool by default checks for CommitCommentEvents, IssueCommentEvents, IssuesEvents, PullRequestEvents, PullRequestReviewEvents, and PullRequestReviewCommentEvents.
 We do not look for PushEvents because those are usually used for personal projects, not actual open source contributions.

-You can also override the list of events to check by editing the "GITHUB_IMPORTANT_EVENTS" variable in your ".env" file with a comma-separated list of events
+You can also override the list of events to check by editing the `GITHUB_IMPORTANT_EVENTS` variable in your ".env" file with a comma-separated list of events

 Caveats: The GitHub Rest API only holds the most recent 300 events for each user.
 Also, events older than 90 days will not be included (even if the total number of events in the timeline is less than 300).
 So, if you're looking for contributions from 4 months ago, Starfish won't be able to find any.
 And if you are looking for contributions from 2 months ago, and one or more of your users is very active (300 events or more per month!), your result might not be completely accurate.